Behaviour & Emotions

 4. Give them time

 Time is precious.
-Sometimes we feel the pressure as parents, to cram every last second of it with fun and memorable activities.
+Sometimes we feel the pressure as parents to cram every last second of it with fun and memorable activities.

 5. Stay calm

-Being a parent is a privilege.
-But it is also tiring and challenging.
+Being a parent is a privilege, but it is also tiring and challenging.
 Recognise that even the best kids in the world are still going to be kids and will push the limits.
-Tiredness and tantrums go with the territory and are to be expected and not just for two year olds.
+Tiredness and tantrums go with the territory and are to be expected, and not just for two-year-olds!

-6. Relax
+6. Relax - it's probably normal

 7. Let them know you are on their team